atduskgreg/SneakGame/README.md

 #### Movement Prototype

-* Implement information transfer on dialog
+* At start of game generate an exit on one of the peripheral squares
+* Convert dialog GM screen into something more readable

 #### Networking